tsackton/taelgar/Campaigns/Dunmari Frontier/Scrying and Spying/Scrying Delwath Oct 26.md

 #### Eudomes' Tower

-First scrying attempt on [[Gazetteer/The Central Lowlands Region/Dunmar/Eastern Dunmar/Stormcaller Tower]] fails.
+First scrying attempt on [[Stormcaller Tower]] fails.
 In your second attempt, you see nothing but whirling winds and lightning, visibility almost nothing, the calm that was at the center of the storm when you last visited seemingly gone.

 #### Tokra